vegarsti/vegarsti.github.io/_posts/2020-02-29-flow-notes.md

 <hr />

-## Conclusion

 Have you read _Flow_?
-If so, I'd love to hear your thoughts!
+If so, I'd love to hear what you got out of it!
 Send me an email.